 Manning & Napier employs a non-traditional fund-of-funds structure, investing each of our target date funds in managed portfolios of stocks and bonds.
 This unique approach ensures coordinated portfolio management decisions.

 Our GOAL® CIT Funds are a low-cost solution that combines our asset allocation expertise with underlying index-based exchange-traded funds.

-If you feel a risk-based QDIA is a more appropriate match for your participant demographics, one of our QDIA lifestyle options can provide participants with our active risk management approach to retirement investing.
+If you feel a risk-based QDIA is a more appropriate match for your participant demographics, our options can provide participants with an active risk management approach to retirement investing.

-Manning & Napier’s life cycle offerings include target date (age-based) and lifestyle (risk-based) mutual funds (Manning & Napier Fund, Inc. Target Series and Pro-Blend® Series) and affiliate collective investment trust (CIT) funds (Manning & Napier Pro-Mix® CIT Funds, Retirement Target CIT Funds, and MANNING & NAPIER GOAL® CIT Funds).
+Manning & Napier’s lifecycle offerings include target date and risk-based mutual funds (Manning & Napier Fund, Inc. Target Series and Pro-Blend® Series) and affiliate collective investment trust (CIT) funds (Manning & Napier Pro-Mix® CIT Funds, Retirement Target CIT Funds, and MANNING & NAPIER GOAL® CIT Funds).

 Use QDIA Sync to evaluate your plan’s demographics and generate a report that provides a suitable QDIA solution, risk profile and investment characteristics.